 One thing that sets these graphic design classes apart from many of the other options out there is that they are much more than just slide shows.
 Instead, they include a combination of video lessons, readings, and practice exercises.

 To have your work marked by an instructor and to receive a certificate when you complete the course, you have to pay to enroll.
 Typically, to enroll in a specialization and get access to all of its related courses costs between $39-$79 per month.
+You can search through the website to find different instructors that suit your learning style.

 However, you can get access to all of the course content for free.
 All you have to do is choose the “audit the course” option when you sign up (avoid the “free trial” offer as it just means you start paying after seven days).